brugr9/UEPluginVolumeCreator/README.md

   * Maximum length as given by the Project Settings, which is `20` by default
 * `DescriptorSuffix`: `_Volume`

-Example: With importing a file named `My_0123456789_ImageFile.dcm` and using the plugin default settings the AssetName becomes `My-0123456789-ImageF`.
-In addition, the AssetTypePrefix `T_` and the DescriptorSuffix `_Volume` are added, resulting in a Content file named `T_My-0123456789-ImageF_Volume`.
+Example: With importing imaging data from a file named `My_0123456789_ImageFile.dcm` and using the plugin default settings the AssetName becomes `My-0123456789-ImageF`.
+In addition, the AssetTypePrefix `T_` and the DescriptorSuffix `_Volume` are added, resulting in a content file named `T_My-0123456789-ImageF_Volume`.

-When setting the `AssetName Maximum Length`, note that an assets pathname may be limited on the operating system, e.g. to 260 characters.
+When setting the `AssetName Maximum Length`, note that an assets pathname may be limited by the operating system, e.g. to 260 characters.

 ![Screenshot of Project Settings > Plugin > Volume Creator](Docs/ProjectSettings-Plugins-VolumeCreator.png "Screenshot of Project Settings > Plugin > Volume Creator")<br>*Fig. 3.: Screenshot of Project Settings > Plugin > Volume Creator*